defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 ### Workflow and arrangement

-I think this is a pretty common question and something I wondered about a lot.
+I think this is a pretty common question topic and something I wondered about a lot.
 Just what do producers *do* when they're creating a track?
 What do they start with?
-When do they do what?
+What do they do next, and after that?

 It's easy to think this is the most important thing and that what you have to do is learn and memorize a workflow for building a track.
 That's somewhat true but